gofynd/fdk-client-kotlin/documentation/platform/CART.md

 ### applyCoupon
-Apply Coupon for platform pos user
+Apply a coupon to the cart.